kristjanjansen/fachwerk2/README.md

 <f-slider set="a" />
 ```

-To use the live value, you will need to use `get()` function that prints out the value.
+To get the live value, use the `get()` function to print out the value.

 ```handlebars
 {{ get("a") }}